RaisukeTamakasai/AFT-TES/README.md

 1. Download PDA-T2's files.
 2. Place the M998 folder in the MDATA folder of your PDAFT directory.
 3. Run the game, enjoy!

+NOTE: If you are using an MDATA-based mod that adds songs or new charts, simply rename the M998 folder to a lower number.
+Please do not report issues about mod translations, you'd have to ask the creator.

 Alternative Install (Advanced Users):
 1. Download PDA-T2's files.